dhslrl321/zsmq/zola-messaging-dashboard/README.md

-# Dashboard
+# zola-messaging-dashboard

-this is zola simple message queue's web dashboard
+this is messaging dashboard